e-v-s/CTI-social-engineering-burger/README.md

 **Red flags:**
 - 283k followers with only 21 posts and zero organic engagement
-- All posts published on a single day — bulk-scheduled or automated
+- All posts published on a single day, bulk-scheduled or automated
 - Comments disabled to prevent victims from warning each other
 - Story background image references a *different* company's branding